knoup/xviii/assets/units/README.txt

 In the shown format, nations to whom this unit is available must be defined.
 The names of the nations must be one of those of the factions defined in assets/factions.
 Optionally, DEFINE:ALL can be used to make the unit available to all nations.

-STRING:inf
+NAME:Infantry
+SHORT: inf
 SPRITE:inf
 MAIN_TYPE:INF
 FAMILY_TYPE:INF

-STRING is the unit's name.
-Note that these also serve as unique ID's; no 2 units may have the same name.
+NAME is the unit's name.
+Note that 2 units may have the same name, as long as the ID (name of the .txt file itself) is different.
+SHORT is the shorthand version of the name.
 SPRITE specifies the unit's sprite.
 These are simply filenames of sprites in assets/gfx/units.
 Note that these images must be in a .png format.
 MAIN_TYPE specifies the unit's primary type and is vital for behavior.